d-krupke/cpsat-primer/README.md

 After having seen the basic elements of CP-SAT, this chapter will introduce you to the more complex constraints.
-These constraints are already focussed on specific problems, such as routing or scheduling, but very generic and powerful within their domain.
+These constraints are already focused on specific problems, such as routing or scheduling, but very generic and powerful within their domain.
 However, they also need more explanation on the correct usage.